Music students at St Peter’s College in Palmerston North used e-portfolios to record their reflections, compositions, and understandings.

 "In our school, e-learning is part of effective cycles of reflection and assessment, involving the wider community."

-Music students at St Peter’s College used MyPortfolio to keep a digital journal based on the school’s 4Rs model, already in use.
+Music students at St Peter’s College used MyPortfolio to keep a digital journal based on the school’s 4Rs model.

 Although reflective journals are not an NCEA requirement until Level 3 Performance Music the teachers encouraged the students to use this approach to grow as competent learners.